 Before 10 November 2017, the Queensland Building and Construction Board (the Board) made policies governing the administration of the Act.
 Under the Act, each policy made by the Board remains in force until the matters it provides for are prescribed by regulation.

 Current policies of the Board approved by regulation

-Commencing on 21 March 2014, the Compliance and Enforcement Policy (PDF) sets out the Commission's approach on the compliance and enforcement of the legislative provisions it administers.
-The Policy outlines how the Commission determines what enforcement action is appropriate and helps set and manage public and industry expectations in this regard.
+The Compliance and Enforcement Strategy (PDF) sets out the Commission's approach to the compliance and enforcement of the legislative provisions it administers.
+The Strategy outlines how the Commission determines what enforcement action is appropriate and helps set and manage public and industry expectations.

 - Public Interest Disclosure Policy (PDF)